Fact-checked by the onlinepaydaynews.com editorial team

 How does the CFPB affect short-term lending in 2026?

 The CFPB finalized updated ability-to-repay requirements for loans under $2,500 and applied credit card disclosure rules to BNPL products.
 These actions raised compliance costs for lenders and improved transparency for borrowers.
-The bureau also increased supervision of fintech-based earned wage access programs.
+The bureau also increased supervision of fintech-based earned wage access programs and, effective January 1, 2026, raised the Truth in Lending Act coverage threshold to $73,400.

 Is earned wage access the same as a payday loan in 2026?

 Earned wage access (EWA) is legally distinct from a payday loan in most states, though the CFPB is actively evaluating whether EWA products should be classified as credit.
 Most EWA platforms advance wages the employee has already earned rather than extending new credit.
-The regulatory classification in 2026 remains unsettled.
+The regulatory classification in 2026 remains unsettled, and fee structures on small advances can produce triple-digit APR equivalents even when the product isn’t labeled as a loan.

 Did BNPL regulation change in 2026?